yujunz/ssbench/README.rst

     -o COUNT, --op-count COUNT
                           Override the operation count specified in the scenario file. (default: value from scenario)
+    --workers COUNT       Spawn COUNT local ssbench-worker processes just for this run.
+To workers on other hosts, they must be started manually. (default: None)
     -q, --quiet           Suppress most output (including progress characters during run). (default: False)
     --profile             Profile the main benchmark run. (default: False)